mileistone/study_resources/model/scene_text_recognition/survey.md

   - **short summary**
     - unfair comparison
   - annotation
     - characters and their count in the sequence annotation
+  - rectification module
+    - todo
   - feature map
     - 2d
   - decoder